aporeto-inc/gaia/doc/documentation.md

 Type: `enum(Unrestricted | Unique | NamespaceUnique)`

 Defines the deployment mode of the recipe.
-If `Unrestricted`, the recipecan be deployed multiple times in the current namespace and below.
-If `Unique`,only one deployment is allowed in the current namespace and its childnamespaces.
+If `Unrestricted`, the recipe can be deployed multiple times in the current namespace and below.
+If `Unique`,only one deployment is allowed in the current namespace and its child namespaces.
 If `NamespaceUnique`, only one deployment is allowed in the current namespace.

 Default value: